About your IELTS result

 are equally weighted.

-to attain a particular band score, you should familiarise yourself
+required to attain a particular band score, you should familiarise

-My IELTS result will only be valid for two years.
-Why?
+Why is my IELTS result only valid for two years?

 The IELTS partners recommend that a Test Report Form which is